canonical/vanilla-framework/docs/en/patterns/icons.md

 ### Animation

-Animate an element by spinning with the follow utility class.
+Add a spin animation to an element with the following utility class.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/utilities/animations/spin/"
     class="js-example">